A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Well Definiteness of the Algorithm

-The assumptions stated in this section are supposed to hold throughout the paper without specific mentioning.
-Before stating them, we establish some notation that shall be used in the sequel.
+This section is devoted to proving well-definiteness of Algorithm \ref{Algorithm 1}.
+We begin by showing that when the step-size $t$ is sufficiently small the matrix of the linear system \eqref{NewtonsistKKT2} is non-singular and that its solutions can be bounded by the KKT residual.
+Before stating these results, we establish some notation that shall be used in the sequel.
 We denote

-Additionally, for each player $i=1,2$, we denote the index of the other player by $\neg i$.
-The general assumptions that we use in all our analysis are the following: